pbloem/peterbloem.nl/publications/meaningful-names.md

 ---
-Title: Are names meaningful?
+title: Are names meaningful?
 Quantifying social meaning on the web
+parent: publications

 ---

 <header>